ninabarzh/red-lantern-sim/README.md

 * Python 3.12 or newer
 * Linux or macOS recommended
-* Windows works but is not the priority target
+* Windows might work but is not the priority target

 ### Common issues

 * **“Module not found”**: Ensure you are running from the repository root.
 * **Wazuh rules not firing**: Check decoder ordering and rule IDs.
 See `wazuh/README.md`.
 * **Background noise too loud**: This is intentional.
+Set it to less loud.

 ## Architecture (high-level)